College of Education

 Through Distance and Online Education, selected College of Education courses are offered at off-campus sites and hours outside the traditional schedule.
 If taken after formal admission to a specific program, some of these courses may be applied to meet requirements for degrees.
 Students who plan to complete a degree program should apply for admission to the Graduate College and satisfy all application requirements for the degree program they wish to enter.

 Special regulations govern such coursework.
-Students should obtain prior approval from their program advisor before registering in extramural courses.
-Students not regularly admitted to the University of Iowa also may register in extramural courses, but credit earned before admission does not count toward residency requirements.
+Students should obtain prior approval from their program advisor before registering for extramural courses.
+Students not regularly admitted to the University of Iowa also may register for extramural courses, but credit earned before admission does not count toward residency requirements.

 Honors in Education